Bridges to Moms (BTM)

 Impact

-• Clinic attendance: BTM moms attended 90% their prenatal clinic appointments
+• Clinic attendance: BTM moms attend over 80% of their prenatal clinic appointments

-• Continuity of care: 94% were connected to primary care; 89% identified a pediatrician for their babies
+• Continuity of care: 94% are connected to primary care; 89% identified a pediatrician for their babies

-• Cost analysis: BTM moms and babies were sicker (higher case mix index) and yet, brought in more net revenue (direct margin) to the BWH than their counterparts in the comparison group.
+• Cost analysis: BTM moms and babies are sicker (higher case mix index) and yet, bring in more net revenue (direct margin) to the BWH than their counterparts in the comparison group.

 • Housing trajectory: 81% of BTM moms had an upward housing trajectory—a qualitatively improved housing status due to BTM interventions.